Creating a Tobacco-Free Home

 Children with parents that smoke are twice as likely to also start smoking, and at a younger age.
 This trend also exists for older siblings and close family members.
 The best thing you can do for your family, is to create a smokefree home – by helping close family members end their addiction to tobacco and asking visitors to refrain from smoking in your home.

 You can also play a big role in encouraging your child not to smoke - even your teenager.
 You are a great influence in your child's life, and below are a few tips to help jumpstart a conversation with your child on staying tobacco free.

 - Tell your children honestly and directly that you don't want them to smoke cigarettes or e-cigarettes.
 Give them clear, consistent messages about the risks of smoking, including the fact that nicotine is addictive.

 - Start talking to your kids about smoking when they are 5 or 6 years old and continue through their high school years.
 Many kids start smoking at age 11 and some are addicted by age 14 – so the earlier you start talking, the better.

-- Explain the health dangers of smoking, as well as the unpleasant physical aspects (such as bad breath, discolored teeth and nails).
+- Explain the health dangers of smoking, as well as the unpleasant physical aspects (such as bad breath, discolored teeth and wrinkled skin).

-Check out our full guide on talking to your teens about smoking – including e-cigarettes.
+Download our full guide on "How to Talk to Your Teen About Smoking" – including e-cigarettes.